iPurpl3x/iPurpl3x.github.io/docs/how-to.md

    [this page](/equipment#cover) for detailed advice.

     - To cover the container use a cloth, coffee filter or anything that prevents dust or insects to enter into the container while it is fermenting.
-The insets are attracted by CO2 produced by the fermentation.
+The insects are attracted by CO2 produced by the fermentation.
 The risk of bacteria contamination is low because of the acidity of the solution.
 Covering the container will also reduce the (relatively low) risk of getting mold inside.